Advice for composers writing music for the ocarina

 The range extension provided by subholes however is not 'free'.
 Due to the physics on which the instrument operates, introducing subholes changes the playing characteristics and tone balance of the whole instrument:

-• The most well made ocarinas are not impacted by the airy high note problem, but instead have an enormous differance in sounding volume between the lowest and highest notes.
+- The most well made ocarinas are not impacted by the airy high note problem, but instead have an enormous difference in sounding volume between the lowest and highest notes.

-• Subholes may cause the ocarina's breath curve to be steeper, making wide leaps harder to play in tune.
+- Subholes typically cause the ocarina's breath curve to be steeper, making wide leaps harder to play in tune.

-• Subholes are played by sliding a finger, which is ergonomically more challenging than lifting / placing them, and can be an obstacle at higher tempos.
+Subholes also have ergonomic issues because they are played by sliding a finger, which is more challenging than lifting / placing them as the finger will tend to cling to the instrument.
+It can be an obstacle at higher tempos.

 The range that an ocarina can sound naturally decreases as chamber volume increases.
 Introducing two subholes in 'soprano' range ocarinas has very little impact to their playing characteristics.
 Only exceptionally well made alto ocarinas can have two without suffering from the problems noted.

-In alto range ocarinas, subhole notes can work effectively as passing notes, but you generally don't want to start or finish a piece of music on one of these notes, unless you are deliberately going for a weak effect.
+In alto range ocarinas, subhole notes can work effectively as passing notes, but I do not advise starting or finishing a piece of music on one of these notes, unless you are deliberately going for a weak effect.

 Bass and lower ocarinas should not be expected to have subholes, and if a bass ocarina does have subholes, don't expect them to sound very good.